MadPonyInteractive/MadQt/docs/ProjectManager/install.md

 ### Create a executable for Windows
 1 - Create a new file in a text and paste the following code
 ```python
 @echo off
 MadQtProjectManager
 ```

+Note: Creating a shortcut from this file so that the command line window\
+does not show will stop Project Manager from receiving drag drops.

 2 - Save the file as project_manager.bat

 ### Create a shortcut for windows
 [PsgShortcut](https://pypi.org/project/psgshortcut/) is a cool tool that allows for creating windows shortcuts for python scripts.

+This will create the same result as the above example but you can have a icon for it.